ADBeta/binman/README.md

 # binman

-binman is a Binary File Manager library for C++.
-Simply include the .cpp and .hpp
+binman is a Binary File Manager library for C++, designed with low-overhead and high speed in mind.
+It suppots creation and opening of files, deleting, appending and modifying binary data in any file.
+Close attention had been paid to avoiding memory mismanagement.
-files in your project.

-binman has been designed to be as lightweight, while being as powerful as possible,
-It can read, write and modify binary files of any kind.

-## Description
+This library will work on systems as old as C++11 and possibly older (NOTE)

 ## How To Use
+Include binman.hpp and binman.cpp in their respective places in your project.

 ## TO-DO